nathsimpson/nathansimpson.design/design-system/README.md

 # Design System

-Did I mention I love design systems?
-To prove it, this entire website is based on one.
+I created this Design System to showcase my experience and interest in Design Systems.

-Explore all of the components in the left sidebar, or view the code on [GitHub](https://github.com/nathsimpson/nathansimpson.design).
+It is totally open source, but is currently not published for public consumption.
+Instead, you can explore the code on [GitHub](https://github.com/nathsimpson/nathansimpson.design), or experiment with each of the components in their previews.